thayerw/dmenu-thayer/README.md

 ## Installation

-For instructions on how to install and run dmenu, see the README file in the [master branch](https://github.com/thayerwilliams/dmenu-thayer/tree/master), or visit <https://tools.suckless.org/dmenu/>.
+For instructions on how to install and run dmenu, see the upstream [README](https://github.com/thayerwilliams/dmenu-thayer/blob/master/README), or visit <https://tools.suckless.org/dmenu/>.
 My configuration has no additional requirements beyond what is normally needed to build and execute dwm.